mcpar-land/resume-gen/source-files/resume.md

 Bevy Contributions

-- Contributions to the code and ecosystem of the 2020 open-source Rust game engine, Bevy
+- Contributions to the code and ecosystem of the 2020 open-source Rust game engine, [Bevy](https://bevyengine.org/)

+Vcfer

+- [Typescript library](https://github.com/mcpar-land/vcfer) for parsing the contents of vCard files

+Resume Generator

+- [Pipeline for generating](https://github.com/mcpar-land/resume-gen) this very resume and variants from markdown files

 </div>